allenai/citeomatic/README.md

   3. Install GPU Drivers

   		Citeomatic uses the tensorflow framework to run its neural network models.
 It was tested on NVIDIA GPUs (GeForce GTX 1080 and Tesla V100-SXM2).
 To use GPUs, install `CUDA` and `cudnn` compatible with your OS and GPU.
+The version of `tensorflow` used in this repo is 1.12, and requires CUDA 9.0.

       **NOTE**: Citeomatic can run without a GPU.